kjolley/BIGSdb_documentation/dbase_setup.rst

     in the configuration directory.
 See
     :ref:`default access <default_access>`.

+* default_private_records

+  * The default number of private isolate records that a user can upload.
+The user account must have a status of either 'submitter', 'curator', or 'admin'.
+This value is used to set the private_quota field when creating a new user record (which can be overridden for individual users).
+Changing it will not affect the quotas of existing users.
+Default: '0'.

 * default_seqdef_config

   * Isolate databases only: Name of the default seqdef database configuration